Neuro-Dynamics/OCTAGON/README.md

 # OCTAGON Chess Tournament GUI
-*version 0.01 ALPHA*
+### version 0.01 ALPHA by Alain Bellon

 >## Disclaimer
 >This is early alpha software so it is undergoing aggressive feature addition and changes.
 It needs much refactoring, validation and error handling.
 Please refer to the license for terms of usage.

 ## What is OCTAGON

 OCTAGON is a GUI for playing UCI chess engine tournaments.

-### OCTAGON philosophy:
+### OCTAGON philosophy

 - Functionality
     - Innovative specialized features (Lc0)